• Skip to primary navigation

 I used these cute layer pans, I found at Michaels.
 I have never made a gluten free layer cake with this many layers, and these pans made it look so easy.
 I have made lots of different gluten free lemon desserts...it is time to get fancy!
 Add the frosting to a piping bag with a medium star tip to make rosettes on top of the cake.

-I layered Trader Joe's Lemon Curd between the layers.
-I spread on the lemon curd, then add frosting on top, then add another layer of cake.
+I layered Trader Joe’s Lemon Curd between the layers.
+I spread on the lemon curd, then add frosting on top and another layer of cake.
 It is so foolproof.
 You can also make homemade lemon curd with this easy Lemon Curd recipe.
 I added lemon zest to the top of the cake.

 You may also love this easy Gluten Free Hummingbird Cake recipe.